grayside/dotfiles-original/README.md

 # Dotfiles

-My OS X / Ubuntu dotfiles.
+My OS X / Ubuntu dotfiles, started with [Cowboy's](https://github.com/cowboy/dotfiles), but made a clean break.
+Much of this is as he built it.

 ## Why is this a git repo?